 Primary Directions-Are of two kinds, according to the system used.
-All directions calculated by the Placidian method are primary directions, but those who follow the Hermetic system designate all arcs formed by the Sun to the radical places of the Moon and planets as primary, because the Sun is the primary source of all power; and all arcs formed by the Moon to the various planets are termed secondary directions, because the Moon is of secondary importance to the Sun.
-She is the administratrix of the Sun.
+All directions calculated by the Placidian method are primary directions, but those who follow the Hermetic system designate all arcs formed by the Sun to the radical places of the Moon and planets as primary, because the Sun is the primary source of all and all arcs formed by the Moon to planets are termed secondary direction.
+4th the Moon is of secondary importance to the She is the administratrix of the Sun.
 He the father and She the universal mother-the Isis "of all that has been born, that is, or shall."